This is a guest post by Jason van de Laar, C.E.T. from JTL Integrated Machine, an InspectionXpert customer.

 The demand for quality goods just in time and with zero defects is at an all-time high.
 Many industries rely on manufacturing facilities to prove their manufacturing capabilities with advanced machinery for production.
 Advanced inspection techniques, like First Article Inspection (FAI), are another important way we can prove out our products and processes.
 While FAI can be an expensive and labor-intensive process, sometimes it is the only way to achieve success when you are working on a project where the cost of failure is also significant.

-It can be used to list when inspections will take place between operations, who will perform the inspection, using what tools and at what frequency.
+It can be used to list when inspections will take place between operations, who will perform the inspection, which tools will be used and at what frequency.

 Accurately inspecting the part requires precision measuring tools.

 The next stage is preparing the FAI dimensional report and performing a 100% dimensional inspection of the part.
 During this stage, a complete inspection report is prepared which captures all the manufactured features (critical and non-critical) and determines whether the product is acceptable.
-We use InspectionXpert to create our inspection report and enter measurement data for our first articles.
+We use InspectionXpert to balloon our drawings and prepare the inspection reports for our first articles.
 This gives a clear picture if the part can be accepted or if the manufacturing process needs to be adjusted to produce an acceptable part.

 FAI is a highly effective inspection method that can be utilized in high risk, high cost situations.
 It becomes more effective the more it is practiced.
 It can help protect the customer’s assets and bolster the reputation of the manufacturing shop.
 I would highly recommend giving it a try on your next big manufacturing project.